Confederation of Indian Industry

-The Confederation of Indian Industry (CII) is a non-governmental trade association and advocacy group headquartered in New Delhi, India, founded in 1895.
+The Confederation of Indian Industry (CII) is a non-governmental business and industry organisation and advocacy group headquartered in New Delhi, India, founded in 1895.

-CII engages business, political, academic, and other leaders of society to shape global, regional, and industry agendas.
-It is a membership-based organisation.
+CII is a membership-based organisation.
+CII has 70 offices in India, including 12 centres of excellence and regional, state and zonal offices.

-CII has been appointed as the B20 India Secretariat by the Government of India to lead the B20 India process during India's G20 Presidency in 2023.
+CII was appointed as the B20 India Secretariat by the Government of India to lead the B20 India process during India's G20 Presidency in 2023.

 History

-The journey of CII began in 1895, when 5 engineering firms - Martin & Company, Burn & Company, John King & Company, Jessop & Company, and Turner Morrison & Company – decided to form the Engineering and Iron Trades Association (EITA).
+The journey of CII began in 1895, when 5 engineering firms – Martin & Company, Burn & Company, John King & Company, Jessop & Company, and Turner Morrison & Company – decided to form the Engineering and Iron Trades Association (EITA).
 To promote the interests of Indian manufacturers, EITA was renamed as Indian Engineering Association (IEA) in 1912.
 In 1942, the Engineering Association of India (EAI) was founded to promote the interests of small and medium engineering firms.
 In 1974, EAI merged with IEA and formed the Association of Indian Engineering Industry (AIEI) which in 1986 became the Confederation of Engineering Industry (CEI).
 The CEI in 1991, became the present Confederation of Indian Industry (CII).

-During the 1980s, Mr. Rajiv Gandhi, then Prime Minister of India played a critical role in galvanising the Association of Indian Engineering Industry (AIEI) into the Confederation of Indian Industry - a national organisation that would represent the interests of Indian industry.
-He considered AIEI more professional & modern and consulted it on important policy matters.
+During the 1980s, the Association of Indian Engineering Industry (AIEI) was galvanised into the Confederation of Indian Industry – a national organisation that would represent the interests of Indian industry.

-In 1998, the then Prime Minister, Mr Atal Bihari Vajpayee while addressing CII's National Conference & Annual Session urged to reform the government, industry and the common citizen.
+In 1998, the then Prime Minister Atal Bihari Vajpayee while addressing CII's National Conference & Annual Session urged to reform the government, industry and the common citizen.
 This was his first address to any industry association as the Prime Minister.
-Mr Vajpayee reaffirmed the government's commitment to reforms and underscored the importance of sustainable economic growth.
+Vajpayee reaffirmed the government's commitment to reforms and underscored the importance of sustainable economic growth.

-In 2007, the then Indian Prime Minister, Dr Manmohan Singh at CII Annual Session, invited corporate India to be a partner in making a more humane and just society where he emphasised on Ten-Point Social Charter for inclusive growth.
+In 2007, the then Indian Prime Minister Manmohan Singh at CII Annual Session, invited corporate India to be a partner in making a more humane and just society where he emphasised a Ten-Point Social Charter for inclusive growth.

-In 2020, Indian Prime Minister, Narendra Modi gave the plenary speech at CII's 125th Annual Session.
+In 2020, Indian Prime Minister Narendra Modi gave the plenary speech at CII's 125th Annual Session.
 He focused on building an Atmanirbhar Bharat (self-reliant India) and bringing India back on the path of rapid development.

+The Prime Minister has subsequently addressed several CII occasions, including the post-Budget interaction on 30 July 2024, soon after assuming charge for the third consecutive term.